-Knob & Tube Wiring in New Orleans, LA and Surrounding Areas
+Knob & Tube Wiring in New Orleans, Metairie, and Kenner, LA and Surrounding Areas

-Is your New Orleans home Knob & Tube Wiring due for an upgrade?
+Is your Knob & Tube Wiring in New Orleans, Metairie, and Kenner, LA due for an upgrade?

 As you can tell these systems are really old, they pose a great amount of risk to life and property.
 The rubber insulation that run over the wires can get brittle after being exposed to the nature for such a long time.
 Fire and short circuits could be waiting to happen, from the rubber insulation breaking off.

 If you’ve required extra circuits in your old house, many contractors would do a low-grade job to cut corners and splice your existing wires.
 This would eventually overload your electrical system, and could be very dangerous.
 Prevention is the name of the game.
 It’s inevitable that you contact licensed electricians in New Orleans area, to get your knob & tube wiring replaced.
-You might not suspect it at all, but K&T wiring could fail anytime.
+You might not suspect it at all, but Knob & Tube Wiring in New Orleans, Metairie, and Kenner, LA could fail anytime.
 As the old adage says “Prevention is always better than cure”.

 Building code violations

 New Orleans homes with Knob and Tube wiring dissipate a lot of heat that can quickly cause a fire.
 It is now made mandatory by the National Electric Code to avoid knob and tube wiring in hollow walls, ceilings and attics.